Director: Robert Clouse

 After further years of contemplation and spiritual growth, I have discerned the divine value contained in the film Deadly Eyes: Sara Botsford!
 As health inspector Kelly Leonard, she’s smart, beautiful, cool under pressure, has a good sense of humor and initiative.
 If she likes what she sees, she grabs that phone to make a mating call.

 Our other hero, divorced high school teacher and basketball coach Paul Harris (Sam Groom), is the lucky stiff (and that’s one expression you don’t have to pardon) that accidentally bumps into our ravishing redhead twice in a couple of days.
-Then Kelly looks up Harris’ name in the phonebook (things were so much simpler then) and calls the guy up for a date.
+Then Kelly looks up Harris’ name in the phone book (things were so much simpler then) and calls the guy up for a date.
 Before the evening is over, we see that Harris can score with more than his jump shot.

 Kelly Leonard is so cool under pressure that, even when menaced by man-eating rats, she never screams.
 Even when being reprimanded by her sexist boss (James B. Douglas), she does not lose her composure.
-She even takes it all in stride when she stops by Harris’ pad the day after their first date to see a cute teenager (Lisa Langlois) exit the bedroom with Harris wearing only his bath towel.
+She even takes it all in stride when she stops by Harris’ pad the day after their first date to see a cute teenager (Lisa Langlois) exit the bedroom with Harris, who is wearing only his bath towel.
 Harris says he can explain, but Kelly shrugs it off and drives away with Harris’ five-year-old son (Lee-Max Walton) while Harris is getting dressed.
 Okay, I guess Kelly Leonard may be cool under pressure, but she can also scare the living shit out of someone.

 Some people may complain that this relationship stuff is filler.
 I like it.
 Many movies do this, and it was a staple of the '50s sci-fi flicks.
 I find the relationship beginning between Kelly Leonard and Paul Harris to be pleasant enough without trying to be a big dramatic subplot.
 These are two likable and believable characters, and that should make us care whether or not they survive.
 Also, Paul Harris’ incredible good luck hooking up with Kelly Leonard has me green with envy.
 Dancing the horizontal tango with her looks like a helluva lot more fun than writing movie reviews.